There are 87 games in the first week of NCAA Football Division I.

 Over the years millions of souls throughout the Western World have heard the Word through Bill’s preaching and the great delight of his life is knowing and preaching Jesus Christ crucified.

 Bill is married and has three children.
-He is a commissioned evangelist of the Diocese of the South of the Anglican Church of North America, is a member of Church of the Apostles in Atlanta, GA and is presently enrolled in the Masters of Theology program at Wales Evangelical School of Theology [WEST].
+He is a commissioned evangelist of the Reformed Episcopal Church which is part of the Anglican Church of North America and is presently enrolled in the Masters of Theology program at Union School of Theology based in Oxford, England.
 You can read Bill’s frequent theological thoughts at his blog: BillAdams.co.

 I became a Christian in the 70’s,. attended church faithfully and engaged in all the activities although I only shared my faith when asked.
 When I read Hell’s Best Kept Secret I understood true Biblical repentance versus false conversion.
 I started handing out tracts and enrolled in the school of biblical evangelism on-line.
 After attending the Great News Network boot camp in 2004 my life took on a new role I was now “going out of my way” to engage people in Biblical conversations.